dtbinh/BODNetLogo/README.txt

 Section 8
 	Creating a .bnconfig file.
 	.bnconfig or BodNetlogoCONFIG are very simple files that record the setup for a BODNetLogo simulation.
 They is currently no way to automate the generation of these files but they are very simple to create.
-Please the the included wolfSheep.bnconfig file for the structure of the file.
+Please see the included wolfSheep.bnconfig file for the structure of the file.
 There are plenty of comments (lines beginning with #) to describe what each section means.

 FAQ